Renaud Camus

-Jean Renaud Gabriel Camus (/kæˈmuː/; /fr/; born 10 August 1946) is a French novelist and conspiracy theorist.
-He is the originator of the far-right "Great Replacement" conspiracy theory, which claims that a "global elite" is colluding against the white population of Europe to replace them with non-European peoples.
+Jean Renaud Gabriel Camus (/kæˈmuː/; /fr/; born 10 August 1946) is a French author.
+Originally known in France as a gay writer, he later became the originator of the Great Replacement conspiracy theory circulated in the Western far-right which claims a global elite is colluding against the white population of Europe to replace them with non-European peoples.

-Camus's writings on the "Great Replacement" have been translated on far-right websites and used to promote the white genocide conspiracy theory.
-Camus has repeatedly condemned and publicly disavowed violent acts which have been perpetrated by far-right terrorists inspired by his theories.
+Camus's writings on the "Great Replacement" have been translated on websites and used to promote the white genocide conspiracy theory.
+Camus has repeatedly condemned and publicly disavowed violent acts which have been perpetrated by terrorists inspired by his theories.

 Early life and education

 Jean Renaud Gabriel Camus was born on 10 August 1946 in Chamalières, Auvergne, a rural town in central France.
 Raised in a bourgeois family, he is the son of Léon Camus, an entrepreneur, and Catherine Gourdiat, a lawyer.
 His parents removed him from their will after he revealed his homosexuality.
 At 21, then a socialist, he participated in pro-LGBT marches during the May 1968 events in Paris.

 In 1963, Camus earned a baccalauréat in philosophy in Clermont-Ferrand, Auvergne.
 He then spent a year at a non-university college, St Clare's, Oxford (1965–1966).
 He earned a bachelor in French literature at the University of Paris (1969), a master in philosophy at the Paris Institute of Political Studies (1970), and two Masters of Advanced Studies (DES) in political science (1970) and history of law (1971) at the University Panthéon-Assas.
 From 1971 to 1972, he taught French literature at Hendrix College in Conway, Arkansas.
-From 1972 to 1976, he was a redactor in political science for the encyclopaedia-publisher Grolier.
+From 1972 to 1976, he was an editor in political science for the encyclopaedia-publisher Grolier.
 From 1970 to 1976, he was also a professional reader and literature advisor at the French book-publisher Denoël.